 Have a dishwasher?
 Use that – nice and easy!
 If you don’t have a dishwasher, you’ll have to wash them by hand; however some hot, soapy water should do the trick.
 If you can, let the shelves soak a little bit to help lift off any grease, then simply wipe the shelves down and dry them off.
 When you’ve finished cleaning the rest of the oven, place the shelves back inside it.

-How to Clean Your Oven Walls
+How Do You Clean Your Oven Walls?

 Steaming your oven makes it much easier to clean.